shalakars4u/BirthdayTracker/README.md

 **The application stores names of people with their date of birth in a table called birthdayTracker and then retrieves:**
 **1. Date of birth of a person and the age  when we give input as name.**
-**2. Displays names of people with birthdays on particular month.**
+**2. Displays BirthdayTracker object with birthdays on particular month/day.**
-**3. Displays names of people with birthdays on particular day.**

 **Technologies used:**
 **Java,Lombok,Google Guice,Junit-Mockito,Maven,API Gateway,AWS Lambda ,DynamoDB,IntelliJ,Docker and Git.**

 It includes the following files and folders.

-- BirthdayTrackerFunction/src/main/java/com/birthdaytracker/ - Code for the application's Lambda function which is used to insert data to birthdayTracker table.
+- BirthdayTrackerFunction/src/main/java/com/birthdaytracker/InsertBirthdayDateLambda- Code for the application's Lambda function which is used to insert data to birthdayTracker table.
-- events - Invocation events that you can use to invoke the function.
+- BirthdayTrackerFunction/src/main/java/com/birthdaytracker/GetDateOfBirthLambda - Code for the application's Lambda function which is used to retrieve date of birth and age of a person.
+- BirthdayTrackerFunction/src/main/java/com/birthdaytracker/GetNamesPerMonthLambda - Code for the application's Lambda function which is used to retrieve BirthdayTracker object which has name,dateofbirth,month,date.
-- BirthdayTrackerFunction/src/test/java/com/birthdaytracker/ - Unit tests for the insertion of  data to birthdayTracker table.
+- BirthdayTrackerFunction/src/test/java/com/birthdaytracker/ - Contains Unit Tests for BirthdayTrackerFunction.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 We can update the template to add AWS resources through the same deployment process that updates our application code.